Kévin Bru: Ipswich Town

 On 31 July 2014, Ipswich Town manager Mick McCarthy confirmed that Bru had signed for the club following a successful trial.

 Bru made his Ipswich Town debut, where he came on as a late substitute, in a 2–1 win over Fulham in the opening game of the season.
 Four days later, he made his first start for the side, in the first round of the League Cup, in a 1–0 loss against Crawley Town after the game went extra time.
 At the start of the 2014–15 season, Bru "quickly got to grips with the EFL Championship slightly quicker" and soon established himself in the first team.
 Bru also became the club's fan favourite and was chant of "shouting Bru rather than boo!"
-For his performance in the first team, he signed a contract with the club, keeping him until 2018.
+He signed a contract with the club, keeping him until 2018.
 In addition, Bru was named the club's Player of the Month for January.
 He scored his first goal for the club in a 4–2 victory against Birmingham City on 24 February 2015.
-Bru spoke out his settlement since joining Ipswich Town.
+Shortly, Bru conducted an interview with SO FOOT.com, where he spoke about playing under manager Mick McCarthy and compared the Championship to Ligue 1.
 Bru later helped the club reach the play-offs but was unsuccessful after losing to local rival Norwich City 4–2 on aggregate.
-Despite being sidelined on four occasions during the 2014–15 season, Bru finished his first season at Ipswich Town, making 36 appearances and scoring once in all competitions.
+However, injuries restricted his appearances, as the 2014–15 season was coming towards the end.
+Despite this, Bru finished his first season at Ipswich Town with 36 appearances and one goal across all competitions.

-In the 2015–16 season, Bru started well in the opening game of the season when he scored in a 2–2 draw against Brentford.
-However, Bru was sidelined after suffering a hamstring injury in training and was sidelined for a month.
-After returning to the substitute bench since late–September, he did not make return to the first team until on 20 October 2015 when he started the whole game, in a 3–0 loss against Hull City.
-Since returning from injury, Bru regained his first team place until another injury occurred in late–November.
-After returning to the first team from injury in mid–December, Bru regained his first team place shortly after.
-It wasn't until on 8 March 2016 when he scored a "sensational first-half strike", in a 2–2 draw against Bolton Wanderers.
-For this, he was named the club's Goal of the Year.
-At the end of the 2015–16 season, Bru went on to make 29 appearances and scoring 2 times in all competitions.
+In the opening game of the 2015–16 season, Bru scored Ipswich Town's first goal of the season "when he – in acres of space – was producing a fine scissor kick finish from 10 yards out", in a 2–2 draw against Brentford.
+Bru was sidelined after suffering a hamstring injury in training in the same month and was sidelined for a month.
+He returned on 20 October when he played the entirety of a 3–0 loss against Hull City.
+After returning from injury, Bru started in the next five matches for the club until another injury occurred in late November.
+After returning to the first team from injury in mid–December, Bru regained his first team place, rotating in either the attacking midfield and central-midfield positions.
+On 8 March 2016 he scored a "sensational first-half strike", in a 2–2 draw against Bolton Wanderers, named the club's Goal of the Year.
+At the end of the 2015–16 season, Bru had made 29 appearances and scored two goals in all competitions.